IROKO’s activities can be split into three categories:

 Direct Service Provision

 IROKO works mainly with identified and presumed victims of trafficking and sexual exploitation.
 The focus of our service provision is to support victims to establish independent lives where they choose, whether that be their country of origin or arrival, including the search for a dignified alternative to prostitution.
 IROKO works alongside several partners, at a local and national/international level, to find the right solution for each individual.
 Important services include legal advice, job-seeking, searching for long-term accommodation, accessing education and training, and psychological support.
 Services such as legal advice and training courses are not offered in-house by IROKO staff, but individuals are signposted to relevant partners and service-providers, and guided through the process of accessing such services.
+We offer support and accompaniment to all persons – particularly women – who find themselves in difficulty, including in terms of bureaucratic and administrative issues, which can be particularly challenging.
+We are aware of the many obstacles that women encounter on their path to integration in Italy and of the inconveniences that arise or manifest themselves during the long journey, so we try to respond to their needs by guaranteeing constant accompaniment and support in various areas.

 Sharing knowledge and expertise